Oil & Gas

 - Inspection, testing and automatic marking

-These solutions make it possible to control every stage of the production cycle, from raw pipe to ready-to-install component, improving quality and reducing time-to-market.
+These solutions allow full control of every phase of the production cycle, from raw pipe to installation-ready component, improving quality and reducing time-to-market.

 LEAS designs high-precision piping and carpentry welding equipment to ensure regulatory compliance and structural strength.